wanchunsu/HV_PPI_interface_evolution/README.md

 2. Follow the instructions in the [`instructions.bash`](https://github.com/wanchunsu/HV_PPI_interface_evolution/blob/main/scripts/instructions.bash) script.
 Below are the main steps in this pipeline:
 	1. Build a human-virus SIN and resolve interaction interfaces.
-	2. Map interfacial residues back onto human target proteins and categorize them.
+	2. Map interfacial residues back onto human target proteins and [`categorize them`](https://github.com/wanchunsu/HV_PPI_interface_evolution/blob/main/scripts/categorize_interfacial_residues.py).
 	3. Determine the evolutionary rates of different PPI interfaces.

 **Note**: The working directory is `scripts` and all data and results are stored in the `data` directory.